-Which Light Bulbs can be Used in my Garage Door Opener?
+Which Light Bulbs can be used in my Garage Door Opener?

-If you are experiencing any of the following issues, your light bulb may not be compatible.
+If you encounter any of the following issues, it’s possible that your light bulb is not compatible with your garage door opener:

-- Halogen light bulbs
+- Halogen light bulbs.

-- Short neck or specialty light bulbs
+- Short-neck or specialty light bulbs.